Using the library

 All notices are sent to your Loughborough staff/student email address.
 We cannot use substitute addresses unless you are an external user.

-After feedback from our users, we have stopped recalling books after the last week of term in both the Christmas and Easter vacations (subject to the exception outlined above).
+We do not recall books after the last week of term in both the Christmas and Easter vacations (subject to the exception outlined above).

 How do I check my requests?